Implement v-model in Vue.js

 This example is a toggle component that wraps switch from Headless UI.
 It’s adapted from the basic example in the switch documentation and uses Tailwind CSS for styling.
 My previous post Create a Web App with Vue 3, Tailwind CSS and Storybook covers setting up Tailwind CSS with Vue.

-Naturally, this example requires the @headlessui/vue
+Naturally, this example also requires the @headlessui/vue

 package to work.